tobicodigo/vue_todoApp/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-only edit files in /src/ folder
+please only edit files in /src/ folder